rockyferrer/RateMyCourses/README.md

 ## Installation

 First make sure the database is established (see Scraper below).
+A sample database is provided in `db/`

 Run `npm install && bower install` from the root of the repository to grab all Node modules and front end dependencies.